onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Raised when a key (like back button or volume up) on the device is pressed.</p>
 <p>This event only raised on Android.
-It is useful when you disabled the back button but still need to
+It is useful when you disabled the back button but still need to get the back button event.
+On iOS, user&#39;s key action is not available and this event will never be
-get the back button event.
-On iOS, user&#39;s key action is not avaliable and this event will never be raised.</p>
+raised.</p>
 </div>
             <div class='parameters'>